 What Tax-Deferred Savings Mean for You: Let’s say that 25% of your wages are withheld for federal and state income taxes, and that you determine you can spare $100 from your net paycheck to save for the future.
 You could just take $100 from your net pay and set it aside in an investment, but here’s a better idea: If you contribute that $100 to a pre-tax plan such as your 401(k) plan at work, because that $100 isn’t currently taxed, you are saving $25 in current income taxes.

 Still have questions?
 Don’t worry about knowing these tax rules.
-TurboTax will ask you simple questions and give you the tax deductions and credits your eligible for based on your answers.
+TurboTax asks you simple questions about you and gives you the tax deductions and credits you’re eligible for based on your answers.
 If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can also review, sign, and file your tax return.